Dr. Raphael Bueno is the Chief, Division of Thoracic Surgery and Vice Chair of Surgery for Cancer and Translational Research at Boston’s Brigham and

 Stage 3 Mesothelioma Treatment

-Options are limited during Stage III Mesothelioma.
-During this stage, the disease most likely has spread across the body to other vital organs or the lymphatic system.
-The most common option at this point that is recommended by doctors is to set a goal to improve comfort and quality of life.
+Options are limited during stage 3 Mesothelioma.
+During this stage, the disease most likely has spread across the body to other vital organs or even the lymphatic system.
+The most commonly recommended option by doctors at this point is to set a goal to improve comfort and quality of life.

 Stage 4 Mesothelioma Treatment

 Diagnosis during stage 4 mesothelioma is usually very discouraging and features very few treatment options.
 At this point, the disease has already progressed throughout the body and has infected many vital organs.
 During this time, patients experience severe symptoms and the primary focus of the medical team is to manage pain and discomfort.
 The most common route chosen by patients at this stage is finding a local Hospice program to enhance their remaining quality of life while also offering support to the patient and any family members affected.
 Patients that are in the 4th stage may also have the option to participate in clinical trials researching new treatments for mesothelioma.

 We’ve collected a database of the Top Mesothelioma Doctors from around the country.
 Search for them here.

 Contact us to speak with a specialist on Mesothelioma & how we can help you.